garrandall/popular-music-data/tracks/lady-the-whispers.md

 Erase all my maybes, would you do that for me lady?

 Ohh, your body's designed by the wisdom of time
-And I couldn't live without you, I'd be losing my mind, ohh You're the answer to the prayers and just like fresh air You keep me alive, you cannot be spared
+And I couldn't live without you, I'd be losing my mind, oh You're the answer to the prayers and just like fresh air You keep me alive, you cannot be spared